 Without certain information, I doubt whether you will be able to receive Fedcoin and make transactions.

 It really doesn’t matter to me whether the U.S. currency is sticks, shells or Fedcoin as long as I can use it as a legal tender medium for my livelihood.

-Now that Bitcoin has given rise to several other blockchains, it has forced the U.S. to show their cryptocurrency hand ahead of schedule.
+Now that Bitcoin and China has given rise to several other blockchains, it has forced the U.S. to show their cryptocurrency hand ahead of schedule.